 6. Cloud Integration

-Both the companies hold a recognised commercial support, and when pushing these systems to cloud Ubuntu remains fully functional with excellent support.
+Both companies hold recognized commercial support, and when pushing these systems to the cloud, Ubuntu remains fully functional with excellent support.

 7. Integration with Docker

-Docker is a software platform which allows managing virtualized applications containers.
-So both Ubuntu vs Redhat provide integration of Docker.
-But Red hat keeps ahead by certifying Docker applications.
+Docker is a software platform that allows the management of virtualized application containers.
+So, both Ubuntu and Redhat provide integration of Docker.
+But Red Hat keeps ahead by certifying Docker applications.

 8. Support Factor

-Ubuntu is fairly simplified and provides extensive support for its OS, Redhat opts for stability and performance of the system over support factors.
-To maintain this it ships with older packages into the market which ensures a lot for its solidity and stability. but to stay on a fact the period of support for red hat stays over a long time as up to 10 years mark.
+Ubuntu is fairly simplified and provides extensive support for its OS; Redhat opts for stability and performance of the system over support factors.
+To maintain this, it ships with older packages into the market, which ensures its solidity and stability.
+But to stay on a fact, the period of support for red hat stays over a long time up to the 10-year mark.

 10. Ease for beginners

-Redhat is difficult for beginners usage since it is more of CLI based system and doesn’t, Comparatively Ubuntu is Easy to use for beginners . also Ubuntu has a big community which readily helps its users also Ubuntu server will be a lot easier with prior exposure to Ubuntu Desktop.
+Redhat is difficult for beginners since it is more of a CLI-based system, and comparatively, Ubuntu is easy for beginners.
+Also, Ubuntu has a big community that readily helps its users.
+Also, the Ubuntu server will be much easier with prior Ubuntu Desktop exposure.

 11. Market Share by Top Websites

-While Ubuntu is leading in the top 10k, top 100k and top 1 million and the entire web, Red Hat is lagging behind in all the segments.
+While Ubuntu is leading in the top 10k, top 100k, top 1 million, and the entire web, Red Hat is lagging in all segments.